YottaDB/YDBDoc/MessageRecovery/errors.rst

 KEY2BIG
 -----------------

-KEY2BIG, Key size (xxxx) is greater than maximum (yyyy) for region zzzz
+KEY2BIG, Key size (xxxx) is greater than maximum (yyyy) for region: zzzz

 Run Time Error: This indicates that the key size of xxxx bytes for the specified global variable name (which includes an overhead of 2 bytes in addition to the length of the global name) exceeds the maximum key size yyyy specified in the database file header for the current region zzzz.